openstack-archive/tripleo-quickstart-extras/README.md

   1. Sample playbook to call the role

-    - name: Prepare the baremetal overcloud for deployment
+    - name: Prepare for deployment on baremetal overcloud
       hosts: virthost
       gather_facts: no
       roles:
-        - ansible-role-tripleo-baremetal-overcloud
+        - ansible-role-tripleo-overcloud-prep-baremetal

 License
 -------